 The weak principle

 Acquiring new behaviour carries some costs too.
-This weak principle addresses that problem; it says moving from pre-contemplation to action stage requires half a decrease of a standard deviation (0.5) in the costs of acquiring a new (healthy) behaviour.
-Unlike in the case of strong principle, this equates to a 5% reduction in the variance of the costs considered.
+This weak principle addresses that problem; it says moving from the pre-contemplation to the action stage requires half a decrease of a standard deviation (0.5) in the costs of acquiring a new (healthy) behaviour.
+Unlike in the case of the strong principle, this equates to a 5% reduction in the variance of the costs considered.
 It also has its mirror image: the benefits of not making the behaviour change.